 What to Wear

 Dress up as much or as little as you want.
 For some, the opera is an opportunity to go all out; no matter what you wear, there will be someone more opulent than you.
 Some still wear gowns and gloves.
-Others treat it as any other live experience; if you’re comfortable wearing it to a show on Broadway, that’ll do here as well.
+Others treat it as any other live experience; if you’re comfortable wearing it to a show on Broadway, that’ll do here, as well.

-People-watching around the Metropolitan Opera House it just as much a spectacle as the story unfolding onstage.
+People-watching around the Metropolitan Opera House is just as much a spectacle as the story unfolding onstage.
 If you’re looking for an occasion to wear that bold statement necklace or don that flashy suit, this is a safe bet.
 You’ll fit right in while still getting the attention you want.

 What to Drink